TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

    Description
          Comma-separated list of fields from the table that will be included when searching for records in the TYPO3 backend.
-Starting with TYPO3 4.6, no record from a table will ever be found if that table does not have "searchFields" defined.
+Starting with TYPO3 CMS 4.6, no record from a table will ever be found if that table does not have "searchFields" defined.

          There are finer controls per column, see the "search" property in the